Metronoid/chronicler/content/character/merits/fighting/Bowmanship.md

 **Effect**: Your character is a patient hunter with a bow.
 She fires precision shots across long distances to take out targets that had no idea she was even there.
 This Style focuses on a character’s ability to aim by judging distance and trajectory.
 It uses a dice pool of Dexterity + Firearms for its attacks.

-**Arcing Fire** (•): Your character knows how to tilt her aim to make a shot hit true even from afar.
+**Arcing Fire** (•): Your character knows how to Condition her aim to make a shot hit true even from afar.
 Double range increments, or increase her range band by one degree.

 **Bullseye** (••): Your character places her shots to hit deep into an opponent’s weak spots.
 When attacking a specified target you may lower your bow’s damage rating to any amount (0 or greater) to add +1 and the 8-again quality to the attack roll.